google-research/google-research/scalable_shampoo/README.md

     https://openreview.net/forum?id=Sc8cY4Jpi3s - This reduces the computational
     complexity significantly.
 2. We use f32 (instead of f64) for ResNets, and search for matrix epsilon between \[1e-6, 1e-1\].
-Adding epsilon (1e-6) identity to the statistic matrix bounds the condition number to be 10^6.
+Normalizing the statistics to have maximal eigen value of 1.0, and adding epsilon (1e-6) identity to the statistic matrix bounds the condition number to be atmost 10^6.
 This is roughly at the limit of condition number that can be correctly inverted with f32 precision.
 3. We run the inverse pth root computation every step.
 Moreover, computation is distributed across all TPU cores -- This is by mixing in optimizer level parallelism with-in data parallel mode of training.